In a classic interview, Mike Tyson went totally beserk that saw his reputation as a bad boy increase rapidly.

 Fed up with Tyson, Salzberg asked: “Mike, why do you talk like that?” – when awakening the beast further.

 “Well, I’m talking to you the way I want to talk to you.
-You have a problem turn off your station!”
+If you have a problem, then turn off your station!”